Your retirement journey

 You can use the money that has built up in your Bonus Choice account (if you have one) in a different way to how you use your main pension account.
 You can also use a dual retirement option in relation to your Bonus Choice account – giving you a choice of up to four options across the Fund.

-As you approach retirement, Fidelity International will write to you about your retirement choices from the DC Section.
+As you approach retirement, Fidelity International will write to you about your retirement choices in relation to the DC Section.

 You may also want to speak to an independent financial adviser when you get closer to retirement but, please note, they usually charge for their services.
 You can find an adviser in your area by searching MoneyHelper’s online directory